The first point of contact with Phyllis Tuckwell Hospice Care is usually with one of our Clinical Nurse Specialists (CNS’s).

 - Provide ongoing patient and carer information and support, focusing on improving the quality of life at home

-- Help to identify individual needs and refer to others within the Hospice team if required
+- Help to identify individual needs and refer to others within the Phyllis Tuckwell team if required

 The Hospice Care at Home team is led by registered nurses with specialist palliative care experience.
 We work closely with GPs, district nurses and our community and hospital palliative care teams, as well as with other healthcare professionals involved in your care.

-TheGuide2Surrey wrote a case study on one of our Auxiliary Nurses.
+TheGuide2Surrey wrote a case study on one of our Health Care Assistants (formerly Auxiliary Nurses).
 To read the article please click here.

 Those patients who require Clinical Nurse Specialist support, receive ongoing support at home and a continuous link with Phyllis Tuckwell.
 If you would like to contact our Community Team please call 01252 729421 or email firstname.lastname@example.org